A full-text transcript is available.

-Doctors often use targeted therapy with chemotherapy and other treatments.
-So it might be part of your treatment.
-The U.S. Food and Drug Administration (FDA) has approved targeted therapies for many types of cancer.
-Scientists are also testing drugs on new cancer targets.
+Doctors often use targeted therapy along with chemotherapy and other treatments.
+The U.S. Food and Drug Administration (FDA) has approved targeted therapies for many types of cancers.
+Research is also underway to find new targeted therapy treatments.

-Knowing how cancer cells develop helps understand how targeted therapy works.
-First, cells make up every tissue in your body.
-There are many different cell types, such as blood cells, brain cells, and skin cells.
-Each type has a specific function.
-Cancer begins when specific genes in healthy cells change and become abnormal over time.
+There are many types of cells that make up every tissue in your body.
+For example, there are blood cells, brain cells, and skin cells.
+Each type has its own job.
+Cancer starts when certain genes in healthy cells change and become abnormal over time.
 This change is called a genetic mutation.

-Genes tell cells how to make proteins that keep the cell working.
-If the genes change, these proteins change, too.
+Genes tell cells how to make proteins to keep the cell working.
+If the genes mutate, these proteins change, too.
 This can make cells divide too much or too quickly and allow the cells to live much longer than they normally would.
-When this happens, the cells grow uncontrollably.
-The out-of-control cells form a tumor.
+When this happens, the cells grow out of control and form a tumor.
 Learn more about the genetics of cancer.

-Block or turn off the signals that tell cancer cells to grow and divide,
+Block or turn off signals that tell cancer cells to grow and divide

-Keep cells from living longer than normal, or
+Prevent the cells from living longer than normal

 Small-molecule drugs.
-Drugs called “small-molecule drugs” can block the process that helps cancer cells multiply and spread.
-These drugs are usually pills you take.
-Angiogenesis inhibitors are one example of this type of targeted therapy.
-These drugs keep tissue around the tumor from making blood vessels.
-Angiogenesis is the name for making new blood vessels.
+Drugs called small-molecule drugs can block the process that helps cancer cells multiply and spread.
+Angiogenesis inhibitors are an example of this type of targeted therapy.
+Angiogenesis is the process for making new blood vessels.
 A tumor needs blood vessels to bring it nutrients.
 The nutrients help it grow and spread.
-Anti-angiogenesis therapies starve the tumor by keeping new blood vessels from forming in the tissue around it.
+Angiogenesis inhibitors starve the tumor by keeping new blood vessels from forming in the tissue around it.